muxinc/elements/packages/mux-uploader-react/README.md

 # Introduction

-`<MuxUploader></MuxUploader>` is React component for uploading files to Mux.
+`<MuxUploader>` is React component for uploading files to Mux.

-`MuxUploaderDrop` is an optional supporting React component for drop-in drag and drop and overlay.
-You can always configure your own drag and drop with `MuxUploader`.
+`<MuxUploaderDrop>` is an optional supporting React component for drop-in drag and drop and overlay.
+You can always configure your own drag and drop with `<MuxUploader>`.

 If you are looking for a direct upload interface and a progress bar, you're in the right place.